 -

-Reduce sampling errors and delays
+Reduce sampling error and delay

-3.1 Fashion & Trend Forecasting
+3.1 Fashion and Trend Forecasting

 Design inspiration often begins with: